This is the time of year to remember, recalibrate, regroup, and reset your sights.

-If I could, I’d move out to Mariato and volunteer my own services.
-Pitching in to build this little schoolhouse and then spending time there each day with the kids from the area who make their way to it seems one of the most worthwhile pursuits I can imagine.
+If I could, I’d move out to Los Islotes full time and volunteer my own services.
+Pitching in to build this little schoolhouse and then spending time there each day with the kids from the area who make their way to it is one of the most worthwhile pursuits I can imagine.

-I share this plan with you in case you have any intention to be in this part of Panama and any interest in becoming involved.
-We’re in the market for a couple of good teachers.
+I share this plan with you in case you intend to be in this part of Panama and might be interested in becoming involved.
+Starting sometime later this year, we’ll be in the market for someone to help manage our Student Center, as well as a couple of good teachers.

 Primary qualification is that you promise to show up.